linux4sam/egt/docs/src/media.md

 @section media_intro Supported Media Formats

-EGT has direct and indirect support for many standard image, video, and audio formats through classes like VideoWindow, AudioPlayer, experimental::Sound, Image, SvgImage, and more.
+EGT has direct and indirect support for many standard image, video, and audio formats through classes like egt::VideoWindow, egt::AudioPlayer, egt::experimental::Sound, egt::Image, egt::SvgImage, and more.
 In most cases, the low level handling is implemented using third party libraries like libpng, libjpeg, gstreamer, librsvg, and so on.

 @section media_image Image Formats